-July 14, 2020 - Some experts say a vaccine puffed in the nose would be better at protecting people from infection.
+July 14, 2020 - Some experts say a vaccine puffed in the nose would better protect people from infection.

 June 26, 2020 - Vaxart, Inc. announced that its oral COVID-19 vaccine has been selected to participate in a non-human primate challenge study, organized and funded by Operation Warp Speed, a new national program to provide substantial quantities of safe, effective vaccines for Americans by January 2021.

 May 20, 2020 - Sean Tucker, Ph.D., chief scientific officer of Vaxart, said: "In a phase 2 efficacy study that was recently published in the Lancet Infectious Diseases, we have demonstrated that our oral H1 flu tablet vaccine protected against influenza infection after just one dose.
 Based on these results, we believe our vaccines are ideal for protecting against mucosal respiratory viruses such as SARS-CoV-2, the virus that causes COVID-19."

 May 20, 2020 - Kindred Biosciences, Inc. announced it has agreed with Vaxart, Inc. to manufacture Vaxart's oral vaccine candidate for COVID-19.
 KindredBio will produce the candidate vaccine bulk drug substance under Good Manufacturing Practices and provide it to Vaxart to be formulated into a vaccine tablet to be taken by mouth instead of by needle injection.
 KindredBio will manufacture the vaccine for clinical trials beginning in the second half of 2020.

 May 14, 2020 - Coronavirus vaccine taken by tablet instead of injection is about to go into human trials.